Music Desyatnikov and exhibition Panchyshyn: how to spend a weekend in new York city (November 8-10)

 Read more: Already the 27th consecutive year in new York competitions artists and architects who create pop art installation with over 120,000 cans.

-Visitors to the exhibition will not only be able to see works that were planned for months and was erected in one night, but also to vote for their favorite installation.
+Visitors will be able not only to see works that were planned for months and was erected in one night and vote for their favorite creative work.

 Cost: Free.